 I have children's books to teach with, and they are wonderful.
 Most are witty beyond the level of the child reader, filled with delight for the adult reader.
 I never thought to sit down and start reading them on my own - until today.
 This morning, battling the icing roads, I ventured to the library to grab a backpack-ful of children's books.

 My first read: The Ghosts of Luckless Gulch by Anne Isaacs.
 This is a delightful tall-tale.
-Here is some of what I like about the book:
+Here is some of what I like about the book:- Great one-liners:

 - "It's stranger than a square tomato!"